particle-iot/docs/src/content/getting-started/products/introduction-to-products.md

 - {{freeTierDataOperationsUnit}} Data Operations ({{freeTierDataOperationsComma}}) per month, for both cellular and Wi-Fi, pooled across all devices
 - Up to {{freeTierDataOperationsCellularData}} of cellular data per month, pooled across all devices, at no charge
 - No credit card required
-- Products can be prototyped in the Free tier
+- Products can be prototyped in the Free plan
 - Device communication is paused when the monthly limit is reached
 - Community support

 #### Products

 Products group devices with similar firmware and usage.
-You can use products with the Free tier above for prototyping, then expand to the Growth tier for production.
+You can use products with the Free plan above for prototyping, then expand to the Growth plan for production.

 Products allow a number of additional features over developer devices: